Associate Professor of Astronomy; Head Graduate Advisor

 radio astronomy instrumentation; cosmic reionization; digital signal processing; experimental cosmology; formation and evolution of large-scale cosmic structure (baryon acoustic oscillations and dark energy)

-I am currently an Assistant Professor in the Astronomy Department and a member of the UC Berkeley Radio Astronomy Laboratory.
+I am currently an Associate Professor in the Astronomy Department and a member of the UC Berkeley Radio Astronomy Laboratory.
 I received an A.S. from Colorado Northwestern Community College in 1998 while in high school, and a B.A. from Harvard in 2002 in physics and mathematics working with Paul Horowitz.
 I worked as a development engineer at the Space Sciences Laboratory from 2002 to 2004 with Dan Werthimer.
 I received my Ph.D. in 2009 from UC Berkeley working with Don Backer, spending the years from 2007 to 2009 as a predoctoral researcher at Arecibo Observatory.
 I spent two years as an NSF postdoctoral fellow and honorary Charles Townes fellow at UC Berkeley before joining the faculty here at Berkeley in 2011.

 The Hydrogen Probe of the Epoch of Reionization (HYPERION) is a specialized low-frequency interferometer to study the Epoch of Reionization through the spatial monopole of the 21cm brightness temperature of neutral hydrogen as a function of redshift (i.e. the ''global signal").
 The goal of HYPERION is to detect the monopole reionization signal.
 A detection of this signal could give key insights into the physics and development of our early universe, including information on the formation of the first stars and galaxies.